 The Queen’s Plate is held at Woodbine Race Track which is located in the Toronto, Ontario suburb of Etobicoke.

-Which Horses Won the Race?
+Which Horses have Won the Queen’s Plate?

 The recent history of Queen’s Plate winners has been dotted with horses that have found success in major races on Canadian home soil and abroad.